Why Steering Works: Toward a Unified View of Language Model Parameter Dynamics: Method

 \subsection{Experiment Results.}

 We evaluate the proposed preference-utility joint optimization method under three intervention forms: local weight update, low-rank adaptation (LoRA), and activation vector steering.
 As shown in Table~\ref{tab:control_form_comparison}, our approach consistently achieves higher scores compared with baseline methods across all three intervention types.
 These results demonstrate the robustness and generality of the proposed optimization strategy.
+See Appendix~\ref{experiment} and~\ref{sec:dpo_results} for more experimental details and results.